injflea727/grove/README.md

 ## Releasing

+The below description of the release process applies only to beta releases (version 0.X).
+Once version 1.0 is released, the process will change.

-1. Cut a branch from `develop` named `release/X`, where `X` is the release (major version) number.
-If you're making a patch, checkout the branch for the release you're patching and make your change.
+1. Cut a branch from `develop` named `release/0.X`, where `X` is the version number.
 2. Bump the version number in version.js and commit it.
-3. Tag the commit with the version number, e.g. `vX.Y`.
+3. Tag the commit with the version number in the format `v0.X`.
 4. `git push origin HEAD` and `git push --tags`.
 5. Run `./build.sh` to generate `grove.html`.
 6. Create a [Github release](https://github.com/druidic/grove/releases)